7 Best Waterproof Running Shoes in 2024

 Full review of Salomon XA Pro 3D v9 GTX

-Best budget waterproof running shoes
+Best affordable waterproof running shoes

 What makes it the best?